Arnold Zweig: Exile in Eretz-Israel

+Zweig's 1947 novel The axe of Wandsbek is based upon the Altona Bloody Sunday (in German: Altonaer Blutsonntag) riot which resulted from the march by the Sturmabteilung, the original paramilitary wing of the Nazi Party, in Altona on 17 July 1932.
+The march turned violent and resulted in 18 people being shot dead, including four Communists including Bruno Tesch who were beheaded for their alleged involvement in the riot.
+An East German film, The Axe of Wandsbek, was later made about the riot and was adapted from Zweig's novel.
+The authorised version of the film, which was 20 minutes shorter than the original, was screened in 1962, in honour of Zweig's 75th birthday.

 East Germany

 In 1948, after a formal invitation from the East German authorities, Zweig decided to return to the Soviet occupation zone in Germany (which became East Germany in 1949).
 In East Germany he was in many ways involved in the communist system.
 He was a member of parliament, delegate to the World Peace Council Congresses and the cultural advisory board of the communist party.
 He was President of the DDR Academy of Arts, Berlin from 1950 to 1953.

 He was rewarded with many prizes and medals by the regime.
 The USSR awarded him the Lenin Peace Prize (1958) for his anti-war novels.
 He was nominated for the Nobel Prize in Literature seven times.

 After 1962, due to poor health, Zweig virtually withdrew from the political and artistic fields.
 Arnold Zweig died in East Berlin on 26 November 1968, aged 81.